ductri/BibMan/README.md

 ## What is this

 A TUI bibliography manager.
-It aims to support only the most *basis* features as a general bibliography manager.
+Its goal is to support *basis* features as a general bibliography manager.
 ![demo](https://github.com/ductri/BibMan/blob/main/src/bibman/screenshot/demo1.png)

 A short [youtube-demo](https://youtu.be/Tt_wGJYMHY8)